Conformal covariance and the split property: Introduction

 Note that we have really made use of the fact that the conformal Hamiltonian $L_0$ generates a compact group.
 Indeed, for a generic complex number $z$, the very expression $z^{L_0}$ is meaningful only because ${\rm Sp}(L_0)$ contains integer values only.
 However, unlike with chiral nets, in the $2$-dimensional conformal case the theory does not necessarily extends in a natural way to the compactified spacetime.
 Thus one might wonder whether our result will remain valid or not: is this compactness of the spacetime just some technicality, or is it an essential ingredient of our proof?
 The answer turns out to be the latter one.

 In fact, we manage to present an example of a diffeomorphism covariant local net on the $2$-dimensional spacetime, which does not have the split property.
-More concretely, we consider a local extension $\mathcal B\supset \a$ of the net $\a=\a_{U(1)}\otimes \a_{U(1)}$ obtained by taking two copies of the $U(1)$-current net (here considered as ``left'' and ``right'' chiral parts).
+More concretely, we consider a local extension $\tilde \a\supset \a$ of the net $\a=\a_{U(1)}\otimes \a_{U(1)}$ obtained by taking two copies of the $U(1)$-current net (here considered as ``left'' and ``right'' chiral parts).
 Irreducible sectors of the $U(1)$-current net are classified by a certain charge $q\in \RR$.
-Our construction is such that when considered as a representation of $\a_{U(1)}\otimes \a_{U(1)}$, the net $\a\subset \mathcal B$ decomposes as a direct sum $\oplus_{q\in \RR}\, (\s_q\otimes\s_q)$ where $\s_q$ is the representation corresponding to the sector with charge $q$.
-This model is naturally diffeomorphism covariant, but because its Hilbert space is not separable, it cannot have the split property.
+Our construction is such that when considered as a representation of $\a_{U(1)}\otimes \a_{U(1)}$, the net $\a\subset \tilde \a$ decomposes as a direct sum $\oplus_{q\in \QQ}\, (\s_q\otimes\s_q)$ where $\s_q$ is the representation corresponding to the sector with charge $q$.
+This model is naturally diffeomorphism covariant, but as it violates the modular compactness \cite{BDL90}, it cannot have the split property.
 Note that here ``diffeomorphism covariance'' means only that we have an action of $\widetilde{\diff}\times \widetilde{\diff}$ which factors through the spacelike $2\pi$-rotation, but not that of $\diff\times \diff$.
 This is in complete accordance with our earlier remark on the spectrum of $L_0$.
+It is also possible to replace $\QQ$ with $\RR$ to obtain a diffeomorphism covariant net on a non-separable Hilbert space, and it is immediate to show that it does not have the split property.

 This paper is organized as follows.
 In Section \ref{preliminaries} we introduce our operator-algebraic setting for conformal field theory and recall relevant technical results concerning conformal covariance and the split property.
 Sections \ref{localdecomp} and \ref{furtherdecomp} provide our technical ingredients, namely certain decompositions of $z^{L_0}$ into local elements.
 In Section \ref{normality} we prove our main result, that the split property follows from diffeomorphism covariance, by proving the normality of $\phi_0$.
 A two-dimensional counterexample is provided in Section \ref{non-split}.
 In Section \ref{outlook} we conclude with open problems.